kimbjerge/insectDCT/README.md

 	0,20250221,115732,79,Hymenoptera,1310,674,1285,640,50,68,4,pi2_2025_02_21_11_57_32.jpg
 	0,20250221,115734,63,Background,1278,700,1252,682,52,37,5,pi2_2025_02_21_11_57_34.jpg

-taxaConf is the taxa confidence score same as confidence in the detection CSV file detectLine is the line number in the detection CSV file
+taxaConf is the taxa confidence score same as confidence in the detection CSV file  <br />
+detectLine is the line number in the detection CSV file

 ## Training insect detector and classifier models ##